sivakumars/FEM-HTML-CSS-Challenges/nft-preview-card-component/README.md

 ### Continued development

  - I need to study more SVG styling on how to customize SVG images
+ - Need more clarity on the layout process - context and internal items.
  - Estimates should be more precise.

 ### Useful resources